Waorani people: Worldview

 In traditional animist Waorani worldview, there is no distinction between the physical and spiritual worlds, and spirits are present throughout the world.
 The Waorani once believed that the entire world was a forest (and used the same word, ömë, for both).
 The Oriente's rainforest remains the essential basis of their physical and cultural survival.
 For them, the forest is home, while the outside world is considered unsafe.

 In short, as one Waorani put it, "The rivers and trees are our life."
 In all its specificities, the forest is woven into each Waorani life and conceptions of the world.
-They have remarkably detailed knowledge of its geography and ecology.
+They have detailed knowledge of its geography and ecology.
 The Huaorani evolved to have very flat feet, which help them climb trees.

 Hunting supplies a major part of the Waorani diet and is of cultural significance.
 Before a hunting or fishing party ensues, the community shaman will often pray for a day to ensure its success.
 Traditionally, the creatures hunted were monkeys, birds, and wild peccaries, as there was an extensive collection of hunting and eating taboos, for example prohibiting the consumption of deer, on the grounds that deer eyes look similar to human eyes.
 Neither land-based predators nor birds of prey are hunted.
 While a joyful activity, hunting has ethical ramifications: "The Guarani [Waorani] must kill animals to live, but they believed dead animal spirits live on and must be placated or else do harm in angry retribution."
 To counterbalance the offense of hunting, a shaman demonstrated respect through the ritual preparation of the poison, curare, used in blow darts.
 Hunting with such darts is not considered killing, but retrieving, essentially a kind of harvesting from the trees.